sqldelight/sqldelight/docs/js_sqlite/index.md

+---
+async: true
+---
-# Getting started on Kotlin JS with SQLDelight
+# Getting started with SQLDelight on Kotlin/JS

+!!! warning
+    The synchronous `sqljs-driver` (pre-2.0) has been replaced with the asynchronous `web-worker-driver`.
+    This requires configuring the `generateAsync` setting in your Gradle configuration.

 {% include 'common/index_gradle_database.md' %}